BulkiestPizza/Notes/English/Homework/Sexual Harrasement Allegations in Parliament.md

 The Liberal Party's Junior staffer Brittany Higgins

 ## What
-She alleged that she had been raped late at night by an unnamed male colleague in Linda Reynolds office, she stated that she became intoxicated after a party and left with the colleague in a taxi, and was instead
+She alleged that she had been raped late at night by an unnamed male colleague in Linda Reynolds office, she stated that she became intoxicated after a party and left with the colleague in a taxi, and was instead taken to parliament house and raped.
+She was found the next day "Disoriented and half naked in the office" (Paul Osborne, Victorharbortimes, 2021)

+Linda Reynolds sacked the alleged assailant on 26 March 2019, under the guise of a "security breach", instead of the alleged criminal behaviour.
+Higgins accused Reynolds that she was just a "sudden problem for her" (Brittany Higgins, 2019)

+Linda Reynolds also called Higgins to her office to discuss the incident,